rudberga/CI-MS1-wedding-website/README.md

 ### Acknowledgements

-- I received inspiration for this project from several other wedding websites I have seen while doing research on this project
+- I received inspiration for this project from my own wedding that will take place in Japan next year
+- The color theme inspiration was found in the cherry blossom season of Japan
 - I want to thank my mentor **Nishant Kumar** for the support throghout the project